Richard Hilderbrand

-Richard J. Hilderbrand (born January 26, 1969) is an American politician and businessman serving as a member of the Kansas Senate from the 13th district.
+Richard J. Hilderbrand (born January 26, 1969) is an American politician and businessman who served as a member of the Kansas Senate from the 13th district.
 After Jake LaTurner was appointed Kansas State Treasurer, Hilderbrand was selected to serve for the remainder of his term in the Senate.
+He resigned from the Senate in January 2023.

 Early career

 Prior to serving in the Senate, Hilderbrand operated an insurance company and served as a commissioner of Cherokee County, Kansas.

 Personal life

 Hilderbrand has lived in Baxter Springs, Kansas and Galena, Kansas.